RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ## Adapter and configuration

-You will need a network adapter dedicated to the communication with the dVRK controller (e.g. a PCIe Ethernet adapter), it can't be plugged in a router or hub and used to access Internet.
+You will need a network adapter dedicated to the communication with the dVRK controllers (e.g. a PCIe Ethernet adapter).
+The dVRK network port on the computer can't be plugged in a router or hub and used to access Internet.
 Therefore we recommend to install 2 network adapters on your computer, one for the LAN/WAN and one for the dVRK.
 The dVRK dedicated network adapter will be directly connected to one of the dVRK controllers on the FireWire chain.
-Please avoid having dVRK controllers connected to 2 different PCs through Ethernet.
+Please avoid having dVRK controllers connected to 2 different computers through Ethernet.

 We recommend a built-in network adapter (e.g. a PCIe Ethernet adapter).
 We don't have any specific recommendation for the chipset, just make sure it is supported by Linux.
 USB3/USB-C network adapters might work too but we don't have any extensive experience with these.

-We also recommend a native OS (as opposed to a VM).
+We also recommend a native OS (as opposed to a virtual machine guest OS).
 If you succeed at running the dVRK software in a VM, let us know.

 Finally, you will need to configure the dVRK dedicated network adapter to use " Link-Local Only"

 ### Ubuntu

 Start the application `sudo nm-connection-editor` (this should work on Ubuntu 16.04, 18.04 and 20.04).
-Select the Ethernet adapter you want to configure:
+Select the Ethernet adapter you want to configure for the dVRK:
 * In tab "Ethernet", change MTU to 3000.
-The default is 1500 and is not enough if you have a full daVinci (2 MTMS, 3 PSMs, ECM and SUJ).
+The default is 1500 and is not enough if you have a full da Vinci (2 MTMS, 3 PSMs, ECM and SUJ).
 * In tab "IPv4 Settings", change "method" to "Link-Local Only"

 ### MacOS

 Running the dVRK on MacOS is experimental and not that useful.
 This being said, there is no network configuration required on MacOS.
-Somehow the OS figures out the adpater should be Link-Local by itself.
+Somehow the OS figures out the adapter should be configured for Link-Local by itself.

 ### Windows